top of page

 Sensors matter because everything you do, when choosing settings for each photo, is about getting the right amount of light to hit the sensor - and so expose the image correctly.

 In pre-digital days, the photo was captured on a piece of film, which was exposed to light when the shot was taken, creating the picture as a ‘negative’ pattern of light and dark tones.
-From here you could then ‘print’ a positive version of your image – or have a processing lab print it for you.
+From here you could then print a positive version of your image – or have a processing lab print it for you.

-Today, the image is captured on the camera’s sensor electronically, and that ‘data’ is then transferred to the SD card as an image.
+Today, the image is captured on the camera’s sensor electronically, and that ‘data’ is then transferred to the memory card as an image.
 All digital cameras have a sensor, including phone cameras, and they vary in size and quality depending on the type of device.

 Quality is relevant when it comes to sensors, as the sensor is made up of millions of ‘pixels’ which capture the image.
 So if your camera is described as being ‘20mp’ or ‘20 megapixel’ for example, this means it has 20 million pixels on its sensor.

 This relates to the amount of information which the sensor is able to capture, and hence how large the final image could be printed, or displayed digitally, if you wanted to.
+It also affects how small a section you could crop out of an image without the quality deteriorating too much.
+Without going into too much technical detail, it’s probably enough to say that most modern cameras have far more pixels on their sensor than you could ever need!

-The largest sensor in the type of mainstream cameras typically available today is what is known as a ‘Full Frame’ sensor, and this is exactly the same size as the negative on a 35mm film strip (36mm wide x 24mm deep), which you may remember, depending on your age.
+Different types of cameras have different sized sensors, depending on the market they are aimed at.
+The largest sensor in the type of mainstream cameras typically available today is what is known as a ‘Full Frame’ sensor, and this is exactly the same size as the negative on a 35mm film strip (36mm wide x 24mm deep) - which you may remember, depending on your age!
+In case you wondered, the 35mm measurement relates to the external width of the film strip.

 Return to the PTiYP app to continue.